mswgen/oc-updater/README.md

 ### After updating, OpenCore Configurator, Xcode, and PlistEdit Pro cannot read config.plist

 Fixed in 1.0.8.
-If you are using older versions of OpenCore Updater, update it to 1.0.8.
+If you are using older versions of OpenCore Updater, update it to 1.0.8 or later.

 ## How to build